Blue Cross Blue Shield Association: Nebraska

 Blue Cross Blue Shield of Nebraska was founded in 1939.
 On July 1, 2018, BCBS Nebraska formed GoodLife Partners Inc., a mutual holding company, to conduct its noninsurance businesses.
 The company retained the Blue Cross brand, converting from mutual ownership to a stock company wholly owned by GoodLife.

 New York

 Excellus BlueCross BlueShield (Excellus BCBS, or Excellus) is a non-profit health insurance company headquartered in Rochester, New York.
 It is part of the Blue Cross Blue Shield Association.
-Excellus BCBS is Upstate New York's largest nonprofit health plan.
+In 2010, Excellus was Upstate New York's largest nonprofit health plan.

-In 2001, Excellus merged with Univera Healthcare, (formerly North AmeriCare), based in Buffalo.
+In 2001, Excellus merged with Univera Healthcare, (formerly North AmeriCare), based in Buffalo, New York.
 Univera retained its name and is separate from Excellus BCBS.
 Excellus was the target of a cyberattack in 2015, in which 10.5 million records were hacked, and cost the company 17.5 million dollars.
-The company's BlueCross BlueShield subsidiaries have been known as:
+The company's Blue Cross Blue Shield subsidiaries have been known as: